oguzhanbsolak/refdes/maxrefdes178-FaceDet-ID-Rec/README.md

 - The embeddings will record by pressing "Ok".
 The capture will be discarded by pressing "Retry".

 - Record mode is disabled by pressing the "X" button again.
 Now the device will recognize the recorded face.

+Note: Pre-built binaries can be found inside the FacialRecognitionBinaries folder.
+This folder can be used to directly program the CubeCamera.

+Warning: Latest SDK release prevents the example from building successfully.
+To overcome this issue, one can use previous MSDK.
+The following command can be used to go to a working version of the MSDK: git checkout de0aa647f1c239d3022596b71ebe8cfcf851c3da